 - Corporate Governance

 The Learning for Life Partnership (LFLP) is a multi-academy trust (MAT) based in Cheshire East.
 It has ambitions to grow, extending beyond the boundaries of its current locale.
-The trust seeks to recruit one Member and one new non-executive director (trustee) with estates/property and growth management experience to join its board.
+The trust seeks to recruit one Member to join its governance structure.
+Members have the power to appoint - or, where necessary, remove - trustees and meet twice per year.
 Board meetings are held at Wychwood Park Hotel, Weston, Crewe.

 About the trust

 The Learning for Life Partnership was formed to ensure there is high quality partnerships for school-to-school support in the area.
 The schools take pupils from different communities.
 The trust believes that schools are at the heart of the communities that they serve and the leaders in the schools are best placed to devise the correct curriculum and experiences for their children.

 The LFLP consists of four primary schools: Shavington Primary School (Ofsted ‘Good’), Wheelock Primary School (Ofsted ‘Outstanding’), Wistaston Church Lane Academy and Leighton Academy (Ofsted ‘Requires Improvement’).
 Shavington Primary School has recently opened autism provision and undergone a £2.5-million-pound expansion project.

 The schools within the LFLP work collaboratively, sharing expertise and developing innovative approaches to curriculum that are stimulating and motivate children to love learning.
 As an ‘outward-looking’ organisation the trust seeks to learn from others as well as its own good practice and expertise.

 The trust plans to grow in a controlled and gradual manner, to a minimum of 10 schools over the next few years.
 It is already in the process of welcoming another school to the trust partnership.
 As a sponsor organisation, the trust is also looking to support other schools in the locality.